Skip to Content

 The sun can rise as late as 7:30 A.M.and set as early as 4:00 P.M.
 That leaves you with eight and a half hours of daylight.

-Your day will feel a lot shorter compared to summer and that’s because it is.
-Depending on when you wake up, it might even still be dark outside…
+Your day will be and feel a lot shorter compared to summer travel.
+And depending on when you wake up, it might even still be dark outside…

 Because of this, you have to plan your days a bit differently during Quebec City winter trips.
 You want to make sure you’re outside when the sun is out!

-This is especially important if you’re planning on driving or going on day trips from Quebec City (see my suggestions for day trips!).
+This is especially important if you’re planning on driving or going on day trips (see my suggestions for day trips from Quebec City!).
 It’s never fun to drive in a new city at night, and even less fun when it’s winter (when driving conditions aren’t great to begin with).

 6. Driving In Winter In Quebec City Is Not Recommended

-Driving in winter includes road closures, getting stuck in snow banks, and black ice!
+Driving in winter includes unexpected road closures, getting stuck in snow banks, not being able to stop on black ice… and the list goes on!

-You don’t technically need a car in Quebec City and it’s an easy train ride in from Montreal or Ottawa.
+If you’re planning on staying in the city centre, then you really don’t need a car anyway.
+Plus, Quebec City is an easy train ride in from Montreal or Ottawa.

 7. Snow Is EVERYWHERE!

-I’m not even exaggerating when I say this.
-Snow ends up EVERYWHERE.
+I’m not even exaggerating when I say that snow ends up EVERYWHERE.

 I won’t deny the fact that it’s beautiful, but that doesn’t mean it comes without any struggles…